Project led by UWE Bristol launches new resources to tackle racism and discrimination in healthcare education

 Previous research through the Bristol, North Somerset and South Gloucestershire (BNSSG) Integrated Care System together with UWE Bristol found that racism, racial bias and discriminatory behaviour are issues affecting Black, Asian and Minority Ethnic healthcare students, backed also by findings from the NHS Workforce Race Equality Standards.

-Taking a multi-disciplinary approach to these challenges, the project engaged with 16 organisations and 100 diverse individuals from healthcare placement providers, higher education institutions and further education colleges across the South West to collaborate and explore challenges and opportunites.
+Taking a multi-disciplinary approach to these challenges, the project engaged with 16 organisations and 100 diverse individuals from healthcare placement providers, higher education institutions and further education colleges across the South West to collaborate and explore challenges and opportunities.
 It is hoped the project will improve the experience of students and staff, create a greater sense of belonging and reduce the ethnicity awarding gap.

-Targetting Nursing, Midwifery and Allied Health Professions programmes, the ITP project has produced a number of resources, from interactive e-learning packages on implicit bias and intercultural communication, guidance on inclusive teaching and student support in practice, and anti-racism trainer-led programmes.
+Targeting Nursing, Midwifery and Allied Health Professions programmes, the ITP project has produced a number of resources, from interactive e-learning packages on implicit bias and intercultural communication, guidance on inclusive teaching and student support in practice, and anti-racism trainer-led programmes.

 Mary Njoki, an Adult Nursing student at UWE Bristol, took part in a peer support video on intercultural communication for the ITP project, where she shared some of the challenges she experienced when she arrived in the UK, as well as giving tips to international students.